 Calculating Your Unencumbered Home Equity

-The 1st step you must take is to determine your home’s fair market value.
+The 1st step you must take is to determine your home's fair market value.
 If you recently gotten an appraisal, and real estate prices are not rising rapidly in your area, then you can use that.
-Otherwise, there are a few websites that can give you a good idea of your home’s worth, and can provide recent actual sales figures for comparable homes in your area.
-Since home prices are changing rapidly in some areas, it would be wise to determine your home’s fair market value right before you file for bankruptcy.
+Otherwise, a few websites can give you a good idea of your home's worth, and can provide recent actual sales figures for comparable homes in your area.
+Since home prices are changing rapidly in some areas, it would be wise to determine your home's fair market value right before you file for bankruptcy.
 These websites can help you to determine your home's market value:

 Get values from several of these sites, especially if the results will make it difficult to determine if the trustee will sell your property, and take their average.
 There is a good chance that the trustee will also use these sites since they are quick and convenient.